IMAGE VIA @GEESUB | INSTAGRAM

-In the foothills leading into the Cascade Range, there are some incredible day hike options, including Coal Creek Trail.
-The 6.0-mile route is relatively flat (and includes a 1.3-mile extension up to 119th Avenue), and part of a much larger web of trails in the area.
-Be sure to bring a map so you don’t get lost among all the beautiful forested hiking options.
+In the foothills leading into the Cascade Range, there are some incredible day hike options, including the Coal Creek Trail.
+The 6.0-mile route is relatively flat, and part of a much larger web of trails in the area (including a 1.3-mile extension up to 119th Avenue).
+Be sure to bring a map so you don’t get lost among the many beautifully forested paths.

-The Mount Si trail is one of the most popular for Seattleites; if you’re a hiker in this town, you’ve probably done it at least once.
-The 8.0-mile trail ascends 3,100 feet to Haystack, where you’ll have stunning views of the Seattle and Puget Sound region on a clear day.
-The trail is mostly covered by trees, making it a good year-round option, but to reach the top you’ll have to be careful (slippery when wet!).
+The Mount Si trail is among the most popular for Seattleites; if you’re a hiker in this town, you’ve probably done it at least once.
+The 8-mile trail ascends 3,100 feet to Haystack, where you’ll encounter stunning views of Seattle and the Puget Sound region on a clear day.
+The trail is mostly shaded by trees, making it a good year-round option, but to reach the top you’ll have to be careful (slippery when wet!).

 This spot is one of a handful of relatively easy-to-access Cascade Mountain alpine lakes that draw hikers from around the world.
-The 7.2-mile hike is not open during the winter due to avalanche risks on both sides of the mountain that you ascend and descend to reach the lake, but when the trail is clear of snow, you can hike right to and along the banks of this sapphire blue lake in a moderately challenging day’s hike.
+The 7.2-mile hike is not open during the winter due to avalanche risks on both sides of the mountain, but when the trail is clear of snow, you can hike right up to and along the banks of the sapphire blue lake in a moderately challenging day’s hike.

-Another urban hiking opportunity, Discovery Park offers over 10 miles of trails through wooded forest, rocky beach, and open fields.
-It’s a popular spot for families on a sunny day, but you can still find solitude to enjoy nature and stretch your legs.
+An urban hiking opportunity, Discovery Park is a former military outpost offering over 10 miles of trails through wooded forests, rocky beaches, and open fields.
+Hop on the 2.8-mile loop trail and find your way up to a great lookout across the Puget Sound.
+This park is a popular spot for families on a sunny day, but you can still find solitude, enjoy nature, and stretch your legs.

-The route is an excellent starter trail easily reached from I-90 as it winds through Snoqualmie Pass… but it’s often closed.
-The trail has both flat and incline sections, but has lately been the victim of many fallen trees and mudslides, and is currently accessible from the Homestead Valley trailhead, rather than the usual one.
-That said, the 3.5-mile trail is stunning when you can get time to hike it: you’ll see two beautiful waterfalls over the course of the 500-foot ascent.
-Washington Trails Association does a great job updating their page about Twin Falls, so be sure to consult that before heading out to hike.
+The route is an excellent beginner trail easily accessible from I-90 as it winds through Snoqualmie Pass.
+The trail has both flat and incline sections, but is often the victim of fallen trees and mudslides, and is currently accessible from the Homestead Valley trailhead.
+The 3.5-mile trail is stunning: you’ll find two beautiful waterfalls over the course of the 500-foot ascent.
+The Washington Trails Association does a great job updating their page about Twin Falls, so be sure to consult there before heading out on your adventure.

-Getting out to hike the trails accessible from Hurricane Ridge will take more than a day: board the Bremerton or Bainbridge Island ferries from Seattle, then drive to Port Angeles for access to Hurricane Ridge Road.
-From there, you’ll have access to the Hurricane Hill trailhead (3.0 miles, moderate effort) as well as a handful of others.
-It’s a long drive, but worth it once you feel like you’re standing on top of the world and see the sweeping vistas.
+Getting out to hike the trails accessible from Hurricane Ridge will take more than a day: board the Bremerton or Bainbridge Island ferries from Seattle, then drive to Port Angeles and Hurricane Ridge Road.
+From there, you’ll have access to the Hurricane Hill trailhead (3.0 miles at a moderate difficulty) as well as a handful of others.
+It’s a long drive, but worth it when you feel like you’re standing on top of the world and see the sweeping vistas beneath you.

 Nestled in the Olympic Peninsula, you’ll drive along the crystal clear waters of Lake Cushman to reach Staircase Rapids.
-There’s virtually no ascent (only 150 feet) to this four-mile trail, making it a great day hike for beginners looking to increase distance without killing your knees.
+There’s virtually no ascent (only 150 feet) on this four-mile trek, making it a great day hike for beginners looking to increase distance without killing your knees.
 And major bonus: it’s filled with beautiful, moss-covered boulders, a trickling turquoise creek, and a rad, Instagram-worthy suspension bridge.

-You’ll have to go over the river and through the woods to get to the top of this hike.
+You’ll have to go over the river and through the woods to reach the top of this hike.
 Several small lakes are along the way, making it a perfect place to take a break and cool off.
-As the name indicates, the top is quite bare due to being a former fire lookout.
-Much of the mountain lacks trees, so bring your Mariners hat and literally the biggest water bottle you have to protect yourself from the sun and keep hydrated.
-Note: due to horrendous summer wildfires nearby, this trail is currently closed.
-Crossing our fingers it opens back up soon.
+As the name might suggest, the top is quite bare due to being a former fire lookout.
+Much of the mountain lacks trees, so bring your Mariners hat and literally the biggest water bottle you have.

 Face it – some people just don’t like hiking.
-If that’s you, but you are easily persuaded by beautiful places, give this hike a shot.
-The end rewards you with not one, but three different tiers of a waterfall.
+If that’s you, but you're easily persuaded by beautiful places, give this hike a shot.
+The finish rewards you with not one, but three different tiers of a waterfall.
 Trust us – you’ll want to stop by each one to get the ultimate Instagram selfie.

 If you’ve ever wanted to hike on a volcano, now’s your chance.
-While the last eruption hasn't been since 1982, steam can sometimes be seen coming from the crater and small earthquakes rock the surrounding area.
+While it hasn't erupted since 1982, steam can sometimes be seen coming up from the crater, and small earthquakes rock the surrounding area.
 Beautiful pastel wildflowers line the path going up, and you’ll pass many trees that are still trying to regrow from the last time it blew its top.
 And with over 200 miles of trails to explore, you’re not going to get bored.